-A trial compared the pharmacokinetics of a single 300-mg dose of SELZENTRY in subjects with severe renal impairment (CLcr < 30 mL/min, n = 6) and ESRD (n = 6) to healthy volunteers (n = 6).
-Geometric mean ratios for maraviroc Cmax and AUCinf were 2.4-fold and 3.2-fold higher, respectively, for subjects with severe renal impairment, and 1.7-fold and 2.0-fold higher, respectively, for subjects with ESRD as compared with subjects with normal renal function in this trial.
+A trial compared the pharmacokinetics of a single 300-mg dose of SELZENTRY in subjects with severe renal impairment (CLcr less than 30 mL per min, n = 6) and ESRD (n = 6) with healthy volunteers (n = 6).
+Geometric mean ratios for maraviroc Cmax and AUC-inf were 2.4-fold and 3.2-fold higher, respectively, for subjects with severe renal impairment, and 1.7-fold and 2.0-fold higher, respectively, for subjects with ESRD as compared with subjects with normal renal function in this trial.
 Hemodialysis had a minimal effect on maraviroc clearance and exposure in subjects with ESRD.
 Exposures observed in subjects with severe renal impairment and ESRD were within the range observed in previous 300-mg single-dose trials of SELZENTRY in healthy volunteers with normal renal function.
 However, maraviroc exposures in the subjects with normal renal function in this trial were 50% lower than that observed in previous trials.
 Based on the results of this trial, no dose adjustment is recommended for patients with renal impairment receiving SELZENTRY without a potent CYP3A inhibitor or inducer.
-However, if patients with severe renal impairment or ESRD experience any symptoms of postural hypotension while taking SELZENTRY 300 mg twice daily, their dose should be reduced to 150 mg twice daily [see DOSAGE AND ADMINISTRATION; WARNINGS AND PRECAUTIONS].
+However, if patients with severe renal impairment or ESRD experience any symptoms of postural hypotension while taking SELZENTRY 300 mg twice daily, their dose should be reduced to 150 mg twice daily [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

-In addition, the trial compared the pharmacokinetics of multiple-dose SELZENTRY in combination with saquinavir/ritonavir 1,000/100 mg twice daily (a potent CYP3A inhibitor combination) for 7 days in subjects with mild renal impairment (CLcr > 50 and ≤ 80 mL/min, n = 6) and moderate renal impairment (CLcr ≥ 30 and ≤ 50 mL/min, n = 6) to healthy volunteers with normal renal function (n = 6).
+In addition, the trial compared the pharmacokinetics of multiple-dose SELZENTRY in combination with saquinavir/ritonavir 1,000/100 mg twice daily (a potent CYP3A inhibitor combination) for 7 days in subjects with mild renal impairment (CLcr greater than 50 and less than or equal to 80 mL per min, n = 6) and moderate renal impairment (CLcr greater than or equal to 30 and less than or equal to 50 mL per min, n = 6) with healthy volunteers with normal renal function (n = 6).
 Subjects received 150 mg of SELZENTRY at different dose frequencies (healthy volunteers - every 12 hours; mild renal impairment - every 24 hours; moderate renal impairment - every 48 hours).
 Compared with healthy volunteers (dosed every 12 hours), geometric mean ratios for maraviroc AUCtau, Cmax, and Cmin were 50% higher, 20% higher, and 43% lower, respectively, for subjects with mild renal impairment (dosed every 24 hours).
 Geometric mean ratios for maraviroc AUCtau, Cmax, and Cmin were 16% higher, 29% lower, and 85% lower, respectively, for subjects with moderate renal impairment (dosed every 48 hours) compared with healthy volunteers (dosed every 12 hours).
 Based on the data from this trial, no adjustment in dose is recommended for patients with mild or moderate renal impairment [see DOSAGE AND ADMINISTRATION].

 Tipranavir/ritonavir (net CYP3A inhibitor/P-gp inducer) did not affect the steady-state pharmacokinetics of maraviroc (see Table 10).
 Cotrimoxazole and tenofovir did not affect the pharmacokinetics of maraviroc.